HaolingZHANG/MotifEffect/README.md

-# What network motifs tell us about representational capacity, numerical stability and their influence on overall neural networks
+# What network motifs tell us about representational capacity, numerical stability, and their influence on overall neural networks

 TODO abstract